 National ID OCR API for Go: Raw HTTP for Maximum Control

-Achieve 99.7% field-level accuracy and sub-1500ms latency for real-time KYC and identity verification.
+Achieve 99.7% field-level accuracy and sub-1500ms via a Hybrid Vision AI & MRZ Validation engine for real-time KYC.

 A diagram showing a raw image of a National ID card being processed by the StructOCR API and outputting a structured JSON object with key-value pairs.